 To do this means sourcing a mini husky from a breeder who screens her dogs for hip dysplasia and has the documentation to prove it.

-Frequently pale colored, and not necessarily of a matching color, the husky’s eye are often hauntingly beautiful.
+Frequently pale-colored, and not necessarily of matching color, the husky’s eye is often hauntingly beautiful.

 However, they can also be their weakness.

 Huskies are prone to a serious eye condition called glaucoma.

 This is where pressure builds within the eye, causing it to enlarge.